adamchpnm/HACKBURGERS/htb-x-script/2 - Lecture (11am - 12pm) - Done/Go to your workshop.md

-You avoid Jordan and decide to go to your workshop.
+You leave Jordan and decide to go to your workshop.

 Your workshop is a group workshop.
 You're terrified of being judged if you get something wrong.